-Snakes Hiding In Toilets Is A Real Thing, & It's Pure Nightmare Fuel
+Snakes Are Hiding In People’s Toilets In Bangkok, & It’s Pure Nightmare Fuel

 Hi, hello there, dear friend.
 I'm sorry to report that, with one month left in this hell year, 2017 is still at it.
 This time: snakes.
 To be more specific: snakes in toilets.
 Eight-foot-long pythons crawling out of u-bends and biting people in Bangkok.

 It's not an urban legend.
 An eight-foot-long python recently crawled out of a toilet in Bangkok, Thailand and bit a woman, leaving half-inch-deep punctures in her thigh.
 And then a second giant python slithered out of that same toilet a week later.

 The worst part?
 This nightmare fuel is not some freak once-in-a-lifetime story.
 No, instead, as The New York Times reports, as of Monday, Nov.
 27, the Bangkok Fire and Rescue Department — which removes snakes, including pythons and king cobras from homes — had received 31,801 calls for help removing snakes from homes in 2017.
 Per the Times, "that is more calls than for all of last year (29,919), and more than three times the number in 2012 (10,492)."